 Are you eligible for EA?

-The Employer Allowances tax relief scheme is designed to support smaller employers by allowing them to reduce their National Insurance bills.
+The Employer Allowances tax relief scheme allows smaller employers to reduce their National Insurance bills.
 Several factors can determine your entitlement to EA, which our financial advisors in Birmingham have given further detail on below:

 If your business or charity is connected to one or more others, only one will be able to claim the Employer Allowances.